 Last, but certainly not least, is conducting the pricing research with the right respondents.
 This step can be done in conjunction with step three, just as long as it’s done before beginning the research process.
 Determining who to target in the actual research phase is pivotal to making sure the price determined is actually meaningful.
 Sometimes it’s most beneficial to target multiple audiences to assess whether there are different expectations of price dependent on the target market.
 For example, a pricing test for a personal security device showed men were willing to pay more than women to protect those they cared about.
 Or in the executive summary below, results showed that those who already used a fitness app were willing to pay more for a smart scale than those who didn’t.

 Once these steps are complete, it makes executing on the actual research and determining a price that much easier.
-To see an example of how we used this process with the Van Westendorp methodology, check out the executive summary below.
+To see an example of how we used this process with the Van Westendorp methodology, check out the research report below.